 Recent studies suggest that adding soluble and prebiotic fiber may help alleviate IBS symptoms.
 A high-fiber diet is usually sustainable and may also bolster digestion and heart health.
 It may also help individuals lose weight and maintain healthy blood sugar levels.
 However, it’s important not to go beyond the suggested daily intake, as this can cause digestive discomfort, such as intestinal gas and bloating.

 Examples of soluble fiber include legumes, beans, many fruits, oats, barley, and root vegetables.
 Prebiotic fibers include onions, asparagus, bananas, certain grains, some root vegetables, garlic, bananas, and leeks.
 This type of dietary fiber is a viable source of good gut bacteria.

 3. Lactose-Free Diet

-The Bottom Line: You might learn dairy foods trigger IBS symptoms after going on this diet.
+Physicians and nutritionists often recommend that individuals who have recently been diagnosed with irritable bowel syndrome try following a lactose-free diet.
+You might learn that dairy foods trigger IBS symptoms after going on this diet.
 Thus, removing dairy products could help with managing IBS over the long term.
-It’s just not a guaranteed or all-encompassing fix.

 4. Gluten-Free Diet